Scaling a team: recruitment insights from Castor

 Not necessarily every one of them is going to be the same because, again, something that happens at a startup is that it can be a little bit chaotic and things can change very quickly, so an internal stakeholder might not be available anymore.
 So we have to chop and change out the hiring managers that will be involved in the interview process, but the journey should not differ from what’s been advised.

 It seems like you are focusing quite a lot on the candidate journey.
 What does the typical candidate journey look like at Castor?

 Eric Stonehewer: At the moment, things are still a little up in the air.
 However, we have plans to really improve the Castor Hiring Journey, which will hopefully look like the below:

 It would begin with either a candidate directly applying for a vacancy at Castor, which is always the dream solution right!
 They may also have been referred to us, or we have decided to approach somebody.
 So, depending on how they come into the pool, there’s always that initial application.

-After application, we’d have a first stage telephone interview or video assessment with a recruiter in the team.
+After application, we’d have a first stage telephone interview or video assessment with a recruiter on the team.
 When I say team, we are very small!

 If everything seems like it’s aligned on both sides, we will move forward to a first round interview, which will be with the hiring manager.
 It could be with the hiring manager and one of us from the talent team.
 It could be with the hiring manager and another member of that team.
 This interview allows us to dive into some more of the specifics of the technical and soft skills required for the role.

-If everything is still aligned, we ’ll move to a final stage interview day.
-This would involve a role-specific business case, a second interview, a personal profile interview for some roles, focussing more on purpose-driven mentality and cultural fit and, hopefully, a little bit of gamification might be on the cards for the future (watch this space!).
+If everything is still aligned, we’ll move to a final stage interview day.
+This would involve a role-specific business case, a second interview, a personal profile interview for some roles, focusing more on purpose-driven mentality and cultural fit and, hopefully, a little bit of gamification might be in the cards for the future (watch this space!).